aminoa/rc-app/questions.md

 [//]: https://git-scm.com/docs/user-manual.html for the git stuff
 [//]: Wow a lot lot of emu stuff, kinda cool

 It's hard to exactly know which direction I would go in Recurse Center, especially since I believe in the idea of catching the waves (ideas) when they come by.
 With that being said, that doesn't mean I don't have a checklist!
+I want to emphasize that, maybe with the exception of the Git project, I listed difficult projects without an obvious implementation path because I think the RC environment will be beneficial in pushing me to wade through these projects with less fear than I would normally would be on my own.

 Develop baseband emulation as part of researching a low-level iPhone 2G emulator
 - Emulation is necessary for software preservation so I want to tackle this, though this is grand project